heeschoi501/python-data-analysis-study/README.md

-🔬 Zernike Target Deviation Analyzer (6-Metric Overlay RCA)
+🔬 Zernike Target Deviation Analyzer (6-Metric Overlay RCA) Purpose

-This project serves as the final deliverable for the Track 2: Data Analysis & Automation phase.
-It demonstrates the ability to perform Zernike deviation analysis on lithography process parameters, focusing on simulation for research purposes.

-The tool provides an interactive, local GUI dashboard for comparative diagnosis between ideal and measured lens aberration states.
+This project is a research prototype designed for simulation and academic analysis of Zernike deviation in lithography processes.
+It is not intended for production or manufacturing environments.

-1. 🔑 Core Diagnostic Logic: Target Deviation
+1. Core Concept: Target Deviation

-This tool utilizes the principle of Deviation Analysis, calculating the pure difference between the desired state and the measured state.
+The tool applies Deviation Analysis, calculating the difference between the desired and measured states:

-$$\text{Deviation Vector} = \text{Target Zernike (Reference)} - \text{Actual Zernike (Measured)}$$
+Deviation Vector=Target Zernike (Reference)−Actual Zernike (Measured)\text{Deviation Vector} = \text{Target Zernike (Reference)} - \text{Actual Zernike (Measured)}Deviation Vector=Target Zernike (Reference)−Actual Zernike (Measured)

-Interpretation: A calculated deviation indicates a discrepancy between the expected performance of the lens and the measured input.
-(Target Z is 0, so the Deviation equals the Measured Zernike).
+Since Target Z = 0, the deviation equals the measured Zernike.
+Interpretation: Large deviations indicate discrepancies for study purposes, not real-time correction.

 2. 📊 Analysis Scope and Metrics